ritvij611/Triggrs-chat/whatsapp_business_readme.md

 - 🐛 Bug Reports: [GitHub Issues]
 - 💬 Community: [Discord/Slack channel]

+**Note**: Support does not include assistance with obtaining Meta Business App credentials.
+Users must set up their own Meta Business Manager account and app.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.